chris-morgado/the-website/README.md

 # the_website
 My personal website :)

-To run the website locally, run this command in the root directory:
+To run the website locally, run this command in the /next directory:
 ```
 npm run dev
 ```